 Charco Prieto Waterfalls, Bayamon

-Less than an hour’s drive from San Juan will land you at the starting point for the trail to Charco Prieto Waterfalls in the Bayamon area.
+Less than an hour’s drive from San Juan will land you at the starting point for the trail to Charco Prieto Waterfalls in the Bayamon area, known as one of the best waterfalls in Puerto Rico.
 This one-mile out-and-back trek is considered moderate to difficult thanks to its steep sections, where fixed ropes are required for assistance.

 With rock scrambling, mud, and river crossings, this trail is an exciting one and ideal for skilled hikers with proper footwear.
 All of the hard work will be forgotten when you reach the awe-inspiring natural wonder at the end; the 130-foot tall Charco Prieto cascade is one of the most beautiful on the island, surrounded by the lush, green tropical forest.